Journal of Tropical Oceanography ›› 2026, Vol. 45 ›› Issue (2): 173-190.doi: 10.11978/2025071CSTR: 32234.14.2025071

-The impact of exotic mangroves introduction on the health and service of mangrove ecosystems: A case study of three typical regions in Guangdong Province
+Impacts of exotic mangrove introduction on ecosystem health and service functions: A case study of three representative regions in Guangdong Province

 1. Guangdong Provincial Academy of Environmental Science, Guangzhou 510045, China